sketchplugins/plugin-directory/README.md

 - [getflourish/Sketch-Style-Inventory](https://github.com/getflourish/sketch-style-inventory) Generate a visual style sheet with all colors and text styles that you are using in Sketch.
 - [graphical-iain/Copy-SCSS-Colors](https://github.com/graphical-iain/copy-scss-colors) Sketch.app Plugin to copy colors to clipboard as SCSS variable definitions.
 - [groove25/DrawingKit](https://github.com/groove25/drawingkit) DrawingKit is a collection of commands for use in Sketch.
+- [hamidp/sketchtextsourcer](https://github.com/hamidp/sketchtextsourcer) Sketch plugin for easily populating a bunch of text layers from a source.
 - [hrescak/MatejSketchPlugins](https://github.com/hrescak/matejsketchplugins) a box for random sketch plugins
 - [hrescak/Sketch-Flex-Layout](https://github.com/hrescak/sketch-flex-layout) Plugin for Sketch allowing for CSS Flexbox layouts using stylesheets and prototypes
 - [hrescak/Sketch-Layer-Name-Tools](https://github.com/hrescak/sketch-layer-name-tools) Set of plugins for manipulating layer names in Sketch